Notebook of Avon Reah Smith-Ryan, 1942-1945

 difficult to follow.
 The music however was in the main the

-same popular airs we have and quite a number of the jokes
+same popular airs we know and quite a number of the jokes

 could be understood from the setting and actions.